5kbl/5kbl/README.md

 ### Hello!
 I'm wyspr.
-I would say I'm decent in most video editors, and I'm also learning to code.
+I'm a hobbyist that likes to edit video and code.